stakater/stakater-docs/docs/content/sre/gitops/environments.md

 ### 2. Promote image

 First environment image is updated automatically by pipeline.
-In next environments, image is promoted by manually copying version from previous environment to next environment. for eg:
+In next environments, image is promoted by manually copying version from previous environment to next environment, for example:

-\<gitops-repo>/\<tenant>/\<application>/\<env-1>/values.yaml
+`<gitops-repo>/<tenant>/<application>/<env-1>/values.yaml`

 ```
 <application>: